-Gompertz growth curves of the form $y = y{\infty}e^{(-b \cdot e (k \cdot age))}$ , where b and k are constants (Fitzhugh, 1975; Kaufmann, 1981), were fitted to Mt and L using the NLIN procedure of SAS (SAS Institute, 1989).
+Gompertz growth curves of the form $y = y{\infty} \cdot e^{(-b \cdot e^{(-k \cdot age)})}$ (Fitzhugh 1975; Kaufmann 1981) were fitted to M_1 and L using the NLIN procedure of SAS (SAS Institute 1989).
 Two Gompertz growth curves were compared statistically by checking if the asymptotic 95% confidence interval for the estimated difference in any of the growth curve parameters included zero.

 Means were compared by analysis of variance (ANOVA, 2-way ANOVA).
 Regression lines were fitted by the least-square method.
-Regression lines were compared by first testing for the parallelism of the slopes, and if necessary comparing the intercepts with analysis of covariance (Pedhazur, 1982).
-Post-hoc pairwise comparisons of means or of adjusted means with 1 df contrasts (Neter et al., 1990) were used to identify which groups differed from each other.
-The risk of type I error for the family of comparisons was kept at $\alpha = 0.05$ by using Sidák's multiplicative inequality (Kirk, 1982).
-ANOVA and regressions were analyzed with SAS version 6 (SAS Institute, 1989) or SuperANOVA version 1.11 (Abacus Concepts, 1989).
+Regression lines were compared by first testing for the parallelism of the slopes, and if necessary comparing the intercepts with analysis of covariance (Pedhazur 1982).
+Post-hoc pairwise comparison of means or of adjusted means with I df contrasts (Neter et al. 1990) were used to identify which groups differed from each other.
+The risk of type I error for the family of comparisons was kept at $\alpha = 0.05$ by using Sidák's multiplicative inequality (Kirk 1982).
+Anovas and regressions were analyzed with SAS version 6 (SAS Institute 1989) or SuperAnova version 1.11 (Abacus Concepts 1989).

-Results and Discussion
+Results and discussion